boytchev/tsl-textures/docs/camouflage.md

 ## Camouflage

-This texture immitates the design of camouflage patters in military clothes and vehicles.
+This texture imitates the design of camouflage patters in military clothes and vehicles.
 It overlaps four-color spots.
 Click on a snapshot to open it online.